Keith Learmonth

-Club career
+Early life

+Learmonth was raised in Wollongong, New South Wales.

+Career

 Early career

 Growing up in Fairy Meadow, Learmonth played for his school team and local junior side, Gwynneville SC – who played in green and gold at Wiseman's Park.
 His prowess was seen at an early age, making various junior representative teams.
 In 1945, he represented the Illawarra U-12's and in 1947 was a part of the Australian Schoolboys team that played against a touring New Zealand Schoolboys side.
 He also represented NSW at the Interstate Carnival that year as well as in a tour of Victoria the following year.

 In 1950, at 16 years of age, Learmonth joined his brothers at the North Wollongong Soccer Football Club who competed in the Illawarra District Association, winning every trophy that year.

 Corrimal Rangers

-Learmonth had a lot of interest from association state league clubs, which competed in the pre-eminent leagues in the nation.
 In 1951, Corrimal Rangers won the signature of the prolific junior, beating out Balgownie Rangers FC and Woonona-Bulli SFC.
-Primarily deployed at inside forward, Learmonth had a good goal return in his first two seasons, scoring 17 goals and 14 goals respectfully.
+Primarily deployed at inside forward, Learmonth scoured 17 goals and 14 goals in his first two seasons.

 The 1954 season was an extremely successful one for Learmonth.
 With Corrimal, he won the State Premiership, State Cup and Sydney Cup.
 On a personal note, he was the top scorer across all competitions with 34 goals.
 The next best scorer was team-mate, Ted Drain with 23 goals.

 Learmonth helped his team win the league double in 1955, securing the State Premiership and the Grand Challenge Final with an 11–3 win over Cessnock.
 Corrimal also won a third trophy, the Sydney Cup, with a 3–1 win over Auburn.
 Learmonth ended the season with 20 goals from 24 appearances.
 Team-mate Ron Burns was the top scorer across all competitions with 37 goals.

 The 1957 Corrimal Rangers side was a very strong team, that did not quite fill its potential for the season.
 Learmonth scored 17 goals from 26 appearances in a forward line also consisting of Ron Burns (22 goals), Ted Drain (19 goals), Phil Peters (18 goals) and Warren Kerr (14 goals).
 The side was State Premiers but only managed runners-up in the Grand Challenge Final that year.
 Disappointingly, Learmonth could not help the side progress beyond Round 3 in the State Cup and Round 2 in the Sydney Cup.